-- 1. In the opinion of the Directors: - a) The financial statements and notes of the Association and of the consolidated entity are in accordance with the Associations Incorporation Act 1985, including: - (i) Giving a true and fair view of the Association's and consolidated entity's financial position as at 30 June 2011 and of their performance for the year ended on that date. - (ii) Complying with Accounting Standards and Rules of the Association. - b) There are reasonable grounds to believe that the Association will be able to pay its debts as and when they become due and payable. - c) In accordance with Section 35(5) of the Associations Act 1985, the Directors hereby state that during the financial year ended 30 June 2011; - a.
+- In the opinion of the Directors: - a) The financial statements and notes of the Association and of the consolidated entity are in accordance with the Associations Incorporation Act 1985, including: - (i) Giving a true and fair view of the Association's and consolidated entity's financial position as at 30 June 2012 and of their performance for the year ended on that date. - (ii) Complying with Accounting Standards and Constitution of the Association. - b) There are reasonable grounds to believe that the Association will be able to pay its debts as and when they become due and payable. - c) In accordance with Section 35(5) of the Associations Act 1985, the Directors hereby state that during the financial year ended 30 June 2012; - i) a.
 No officer of the Association - b.
 No firm of which an officer is a member; and - c.
-No body corporate in which an officer has a substantial financial interest, ii) No officer of the Association has received directly or indirectly from the Association any payment or other benefit of a pecuniary value except for the following;
+No body corporate in which an officer has a substantial financial interest,